 The Stillwater Amateur Radio Club holds FCC amateur radio licensing examinations every month after the conclusion of the regular club meeting.
 Examinations for all license classes are offered, and walk-ins are more than welcome.
 The Stillwater ARC volunteer examiners are accredited by and conduct the exams under the authority of the American Radio Relay League (ARRL) and W5YI Volunteer Examiner Coordinator.
+Monthly meeting is the FIRST TUESDAY of each month, beginning at 6:30 p.m.
+Come to the meeting, and stay for your exam.

 Complete EXAMS information continues below.
 If you still have questions or if you want to schedule a licensing exam, Please contact us here.